 From the aspect of theoretical guarantees, a major advantage of randomized coordinate methods (RCM) over cyclic variants has been the simplicity with which convergence arguments can be carried out.
 By sampling coordinates randomly with replacement, the expectation of a coordinate gradient is the full gradient, thus the analysis can be largely reduced to that of standard gradient descent.
-As a result, many variants of RCM with provable guarantees have been proposed for both convex minimization problems \citep{nesterov2012efficiency,lin2015accelerated,fercoq2015accelerated,diakonikolas2018alternating,allen2016even,hanzely2019accelerated,nesterov2017efficiency} and convex-concave min-max problems \citep{dang2014randomized, zhang2015stochastic, alacaoglu2017smooth,chambolle2018stochastic,tan2018stochastic,carmon2019variance,latafat2019new, fercoq2019coordinate, alacaoglu2020random,song2021variance}.
-The complexity of RCM as measured by the number of times full gradient information is accessed is no worse than for full-gradient first-order methods, making RCM suitable for high-dimensional settings.
+As a result, many variants of RCM with provable guarantees have been proposed for both convex minimization problems \cite{nesterov2012efficiency,lin2015accelerated,fercoq2015accelerated,diakonikolas2018alternating,allen2016even,hanzely2019accelerated,nesterov2017efficiency} and convex-concave min-max problems \cite{dang2014randomized, zhang2015stochastic, alacaoglu2017smooth,chambolle2018stochastic,tan2018stochastic,carmon2019variance,latafat2019new, fercoq2019coordinate, alacaoglu2020random,song2021variance}.
+The complexity of RCM as measured by the number of times full gradient information is accessed is no worse {(and often much better)} than that for full gradient first-order methods, making RCM suitable for high-dimensional settings.
 However, these guarantees are attained only in expectation or with high probability.
-Meanwhile, to sample the coordinates, randomized methods must involve generation of pseudorandom numbers from a certain probability distribution, which makes the implementation complicated and may dominate the cost if the coordinate update is cheap.
-Furthermore, in practical tasks such as training of deep neural networks, the strategy of sampling with replacement is seldom used due to reduced performance caused by not iterating over all the coordinates with high probability in one pass (while sampling without replacement achieves this with probability one) \citep{bottou2009curiously}.
+Furthermore, in practical tasks such as the training of deep neural networks, the strategy of sampling with replacement is seldom used due to reduced performance caused by not iterating over all the coordinates with high probability in one pass (while sampling without replacement achieves this with probability one) \cite{bottou2009curiously}.